rcray2/docs/developer/README.md

 *	for Strings : "==" , "!=" , "oneof"
 *	for Numbers (Int and Float) :  "<", "<=", ">", ">="

+# Developing Knowledge Microservices

+## Project Setup

+To begin a project setup, begin by selecting a preferred language, and follow the instructions provided in the following sections for customization.

 # Maana Knowledge Service Templates